monimesl/zookeeper-operator/README.md

 #### Scale up the ensemble from 3 to 5 nodes:

-Apply the following yaml to update the `cluster-1`
+Apply the following yaml to update the `cluster-1` ensemble.

 ```yaml
 apiVersion: zookeeper.monime.sl/v1alpha1